-Most academic essays must follow a specific essay structure, and they are generally made up of three main parts: an introduction, a body, and a conclusion.
-Although there is some flexibility with respect to the exact organization of the different parts of an essay, it is always a good idea to have a clear and consistent structure throughout the paper.
+Most academic essays must follow a specific structure, generally consisting of three main parts: an introduction, a body, and a conclusion.
+Although there is some flexibility regarding the exact organization of the different parts of an essay, it is always a good idea to have a clear and consistent structure throughout the paper.

-It is also important to organize your academic essay correctly because it can help you achieve a better grade.
+Organizing your academic essay correctly is also important because it can help you achieve a better grade.
 A well-structured essay will allow your professor or instructor to see the logical progression of your thoughts and the development of your argument.

 Essay Writing Guide – read more about all steps involved in essay writing in our detailed guide.